Information about Valdecoxib

 How valdecoxib works

 Valdecoxib is a non-steroidal anti-inflammatory drug (NSAID) called COX-2 inhibitors.
 It works by blocking the release of certain chemical messengers that are responsible pain and inflammation (redness and swelling).

 Common side effects of valdecoxib

-Abdominal pain, Palpitations, Nausea, Vomiting, Headache, Heartburn, Gastritis, Dizziness, Flatulence, Edema, Increased blood pressure, Dyspepsia, Constipation, Diarrhoea
+Abdominal pain, Palpitations, Nausea, Vomiting, Headache, Heartburn, Gastritis, Dizziness, Flatulence, Edema (swelling), Increased blood pressure, Dyspepsia, Constipation, Diarrhoea

 - ₹9Glenmark Pharmaceuticals Ltd1 variant(s)